e12chaos/BINF6250F25/README.md

 return suffix_array

 def BWT_from_suffix_array(
-  text: str,
-  suffix_positions: list[int]
-  ) -> str:
-    """Function to calculate the Burrows-Wheeler Transform from a suffix array.

-    Computes the Burrows-Wheeler Transform by using the suffix array to identify the character that precedes each suffix in the sorted order.

-    Args:
-        text: The input string to transform.
-        suffix_positions: The suffix array for the input string, containing the starting positions of all suffixes in lexicographical order.

-    Returns:
-        The Burrows-Wheeler Transform of the input string.

-    Examples:
-        >>> BWT_from_suffix_array("banana$", [6, 5, 3, 1, 0, 4, 2])
-        'annb$aa'

-        >>> BWT_from_suffix_array("googol$", [6, 3, 0, 5, 2, 4, 1])
-        'lo$oogg'
-    """
 # Initialize an empty string of the same length as the input text
 bwt = “”